Top Healthcare Marketing Tips for 2024

 Contact your most loyal patients and ask them if they would be willing to get in front of the camera and offer a genuine testimonial of your work together.

 Use open-ended questions: “How did you find us?”
 “How would you describe your experience with us?”
-“What are the benefits of working with us?
+“What are the benefits of working with us?"

 Next, consider filming videos that educate your audience and show your expertise in the industry.
 What are some issues your patients seem to struggle with the most?
 Make a list.

-If you’re a dermatologist, you probably get many of the same questions people Google about: “Should I squeeze a pimple?” or “How to get rid of a pimple fast?”
+If you’re a dermatologist, you probably get many of the same questions that people Google about: “Should I squeeze a pimple?” or “How to get rid of a pimple fast?”
 Grab a chair, get comfortable and start recording yourself offering advice.
 People like doctors who act naturally and use plain English.
 Talk as if you are chatting with a friend who is not familiar with the medical field.
 Keep your videos between two and 10 minutes long.

 Here’s a tip: shorter videos with health tips are easy to share on social media platforms.